Home/Learning Center/ EV2 Switch Bearing Seizure

 EV2 GOAB Switch Bearing Seizure: Causes, Field Signs, and Repair Options

-The Southern States EV2 is one of the most widely deployed group-operated air-break switches in Florida utility substations.
+The Southern States EV2 is one of the most widely deployed gang-operated air-break switches in Florida utility substations.
 It does its job for decades, which is why the bearing failure mode catches maintenance crews off guard: the switch has been reliable for so long that the bearing gets no attention until it stiffens, binds, and eventually locks.
 By the time a bearing is seized solid, removing it requires a 45-ton press and a new shaft.
-Understanding why the bearing fails — and what the early signs look like — is the difference between a scheduled refurbishment and an emergency outage.
+Understanding why the bearing fails, and what the early signs look like, is the difference between a scheduled refurbishment and an emergency outage.

 The bearing's job in the EV2